 Correct Email Address on file is critical

 All diplomates were sent a Contact Update Sheet with their 2018 Annual MOC billing.
 Please review and verify.
-Also, in mid-February 2018, a verification email was sent to all diplomates so they can actively verify their email address, or provide one to which they want OLA items sent.
+Also, in February through May of 2018, verification emails were sent to all diplomates so they can actively verify their email address, or provide one to which they want OLA items sent.

 The bulk of program information will be disseminated via email, as will the OLA items.

 The Board is looking into psychometric models for scoring the OLA items.
 At the present time, diplomates will be graded based on participation, which may change in the near future.